Do academic staff have any say in the criteria and methods of performance reviews in their units?

 Do I have any job security?

 Most academic staff members have one-year renewable appointments with required notice periods if the position is to end.
-See Chapter 3.04 (nonrenewal) and 5.05 (layoff).
+See Chapter 3.05 (nonrenewal) and 5.05 (layoff).
 Longer-term appointments may be available to you at any point in your career.
 See Chapter 2.01, types of appointment.
-Once you have been a member of the academic staff for seven years, ASPP requires that you be reviewed annually for a longer-term appointment.
+Once you have been a member of the academic staff for five years, ASPP requires that you be reviewed annually for a longer-term appointment.
+This practice is currently on hold.

 What is my personnel file?
 Can I see it?
 What control do I have over what is in it?